-Why it Could Be Worse for Fertility?
+Why Could it Be Worse for Fertility?

-Intermittent fasting could be harmful to a woman’s fertility because of the effects it has on the period.
-For ovulation to occur regularly, you need to consume enough energy and have adequate body fat.
+Intermittent fasting could harm a woman’s fertility because of its effects on the period.
+For ovulation to occur regularly, you must consume enough energy and adequate body fat.
 According to The Dietologist, the effects fasting has on your body are similar to birth control!
-“Your brain essentially thinks the body is in ‘danger’ and conserves energy by reducing oestrogen and progesterone as the hypothalamic-pituitary-ovarian axis goes into snooze mode.
-This means ovulation won’t occur, and your periods may become irregular or disappear completely (known as hypothalamic amenorrhea). “ Basically, you could be restricting your hormones of what they need, and the balance that they need to have for your cycle to be regular.
+“Your brain essentially thinks the body is in ‘danger’ and conserves energy by reducing estrogen and progesterone as the hypothalamic-pituitary-ovarian axis goes into snooze mode.
+This means ovulation won’t occur, and your periods may become irregular or disappear completely (known as hypothalamic amenorrhea).
+“You could be restricting your hormones of what they need and the balance they need to have for your cycle to be regular.

 According to Well + Good and Dr. Styer of CCRM Fertility, “the female pituitary gland can sense calorie intake.
 Below a certain level, it can create a signal from the brain for ovulation to be reduced or absent.”
 He says that although it’s pretty clear that the formula for a baby is the egg plus sperm, it’s also a precise science of a balance of hormones, ovulation, and your reproductive system being prepared to conceive and carry a child.
-After all, your body knows what’s best and also what it can handle.
+After all, your body knows what’s best and what it can handle.

-Why it Could Be Better for Fertility?
+Why It Could Be Better for Fertility?

 For those of us who are struggling with PCOS, intermittent fasting may help with insulin resistance, according to The Dietologist.
 Because this is common in women with PCOS, fasting may help recalibrate excess weight, energy loss, and balance hormones.
-While there is no scientific research to say what works best, this is something that has helped women with PCOS.
-We recommend consulting with your doctor before taking on any diet or changing your lifestyle.
+While there is no scientific research to say what works best, this has helped women with PCOS.
+We recommend consulting your doctor before taking on any diet or changing your lifestyle.